m-baqir/StockTracker/codeiamproudof.md

 - [Knight's Club a social media platform](https://github.com/m-baqir/Knights-Club)
 - This is a group project we did.
 Built a social media platform with user profiles, friend requests, image galleries, community blog, subscription with paypal integration and other features.
 ---
-Please keep in mind these projects are nowhere near completion and are currently being worked on.
+Please keep in mind these projects are a work in progress.
 Aside from these projects, I am also working on my own portfolio website which should be ready in the next few weeks.